mvolkmann/blog/src/svelte/storybook.md

 demonstrate them in various states, and to interact with them!
-When a bug is discovered in a component, it can be debugged in the context of Storybook, which is typically faster than debugging in an app that uses it because there is no need to navigate to where the component is used.
+When a bug is discovered in a component, it can be debugged in the context of Storybook.
+This is typically faster than debugging in an app that uses the component because there is no need to navigate to where the component is used.